National Lazy Day - August 1

 National Lazy Day

-National Lazy Day was created specifically for people who need a well-deserved break from daily responsibilities.
-It’s a true celebration of relaxation—no need to feel guilty or make your day “productive.”
-Just slow down and enjoy the art of doing nothing.
+National Lazy Day was created for people who need a well-deserved break from daily responsibilities.
+It is a true celebration of relaxation, with no need to feel guilty or make the day productive.
+The whole point is to slow down and enjoy the art of doing very little.

-• Sloths move slowly as an evolutionary energy-saving strategy, not just laziness.
+• Sloths move slowly as part of an energy-saving survival strategy.

 National Lazy Day is observed on August 10 each year.